 Resize any photo right on your smartphone

 As you can see, there is a good variety of resizing tools for any taste and budget.
 Image Size is perfect for those who prefer to take and edit photos on their iPhones.
 GIMP is probably best if you need to resize only a couple of images and don't want to install anything for that minor occasion.
 BatchPhoto is a good tool for bulk image resizing on Mac computers, while PhotoWorks is the best program for Windows.
-Apart from fast and simple image resizing, it offers loads of fancy features, such as auto enhancement, smart portrait retouching, more than 180+ stylish effects, RAW processing, and much more.
+Apart from fast and simple image resizing, it offers loads of fancy features, such as auto photo enhancement, smart portrait retouching, RAW processing, over 180 stylish effects, and much more.
 Try it today and you won't switch it for any other graphic editor!